The Solent Forum

 The Solent estuarine system is located at the southern margin of the Hampshire Basin, an elongated asymmetrical downwarp of mainly Tertiary deposition.
 The Lower Cretaceous Wealden Beds, which consist of freshwater marls and estuarine/shallow marine shales, are the oldest outcropping strata.
 These beds are overlain by the Lower Greensand and the shallow marine clays and sands of the Albian Gault and Upper Greensand.

-The chalk of the Solent comprises three distinct untits: the Lower, Middle and Upper Chalk.
+The chalk of the Solent comprises three distinct units: the Lower, Middle and Upper Chalk.
 The Upper Chalk forms the vertical cliffs and stacks at the Needles but onshore crops are only found on the Isle of Wight and over the northern part of the area.
 This chalk contains extensive fossils and flint nodule bands.

 The structure of the geology in the Solent shows the presence of three zones in the crust: the crystalline basement rocks; the Variscan Orogenic Basement, comprising the strongly folded and faulted Precambrian and Palaeozoic Rocks; and the relatively gently deformed Permian, Mesozoic and Teritary Sediments.